TristanHehnen/matl-db/Non-charring/PMMA/LCPP/README.md

-### Experimental Conditions, Cone calorimeter
+### Experimental Conditions: Cone calorimeter
 For three out of four samples for each heat flux, no mass information is available.
 Measurements of temperature and HRR for these 6 samples are however made available for estimation of HRR repeatability.
 A single thermocouple was used to measure temperature at the center of the sample back surface.
 Prior to testing, samples were wrapped with aluminum foil.
-Distance between sample side and the conical heater resistance = 25 mm.
+Distance between sample side and the conical heater resistance = 25ï¿½mm.

 * Extraction flow rate: 24L/s
 * Sample holder dimensions: